larryck/larryck.github.io/_posts/2019-05-20-replicasets-in-rollingupdate.md

 ---
 Recently I found that after rolling update deployments for lots of times, thousands of old replicasets remained in my k8s cluster.
 Why are old replicasets not deleted in k8s?

+Too many old replicasets will cause confusion and other problems in dashboard, so we strongly recommend you to set RevisionHistoryLimit value for deployment in version extensions/v1beta1.

 # Revision History Limit
 A Deployment’s revision history is stored in the ReplicaSets it controls.